 dramatic.
 This would make a great movie.

-I don't know what the title "Birdsong" means, I must have missed the explanation as I raced through
+I don't know what the title Birdsong has to do with the narrative, I must have missed the explanation as I raced through

 the pages.
-I am glad I discovered this book on my shelf, it was a excellent read.
+I am glad I rediscovered this book on my shelf, it was a excellent read.